equinor/res2df/docs/introduction.rst

 ^^^^^^^^^

 Extracts the information in the `EQUIL` table, `RSVD` and `RVVD` in the input deck.
-Can write back to Eclipse include files.
+Can write back to include files.

 More documentation on :doc:`usage/equil`.